“More money has been lost reaching for yield than at the point of a gun.”

 My advice is to stop chasing yield.

-A better overall strategy is to invest for total return.
+A good overall strategy is to invest for total return.
 Fixed income is supposed to be your safe money.
-Your first priority for this part of your portfolio should be the safe return of your money, and secondly the return on your money.
+Your priority for this part of your portfolio should be the safe return of your money, and secondly the return on your money.
 The other part of your portfolio should be growth oriented.
 Rebalance your portfolio to take advantage of market volatility and use the 4% rule to generate income.

 Finally, add this rule to your investing handbook – never reach for yield.